FederatedAI/FATE/cluster-deploy/README.md

 ## 1. Module Information

-In a party, FATE (Federated AI Technology Enabler) has the following modules,The specific module information is as follows:
+In a party, FATE (Federated AI Technology Enabler) has the following modules.
+Specific module information is as follows:

 | Module Name    | Port of module | Module function                                              |
 | -------------- | -------------- | ------------------------------------------------------------ |